 It’s really easy to get started!
 Contact Naji Khan, our Squash Program Director, to determine your level-rating.
 Once you obtain a level-rating, you will be directed to the programs that best fit your level of play.
 And, the level-rating will enable Naji to forward you a list of playing partners that you can contact.

 Players have the opportunity to participate in organized, competitive round-robins that are held on designated nights each week.
 The club reserves courts and organizes the event so all players need to do is come play.
-The round-robins, which are managed by one of our squash pros, prove to be a great opportunity to have your level-rating evaluated and to meet other members that play at the same level.
+The round-robins, which are managed by Naji Khan, prove to be a great opportunity to have your level-rating evaluated and to meet other members that play at the same level.
 You can also discuss some of the other elements of squash program with our squash pro.
-The round-robins schedule is updated each season to meet the demands of the squash membership.
+The round-robins schedule is updated each season to meet the demands of our squash players.

 sign-up available @ 3pm on Monday